 Trucker jackets that are actually high-cut bodysuits, jeans that are cut like chaps from the back and have thongs inserted on top of their waistbands – Sophie’s creativity serves itself to the kind of clothes musicians wear on stage.
 It comes as no surprise, then, that Rihanna, Lady Gaga and Troye Sivan have all worn Hardeman while doing their thang.
 But Sophie is also here to provide style opportunities for a community of peers who exist in a universe freed from gender roles and expectations.
 “Fashion is political – with clothing you can belong or stand out,” she says.
 Over the past year, Sophie has been working with the sexually fluid dating app Feeld on events that break the limits of traditional speed dating.
 One of them took place in London’s concept store of the future 50m, in celebration of her collection launching in the UK, while the most recent presented her SS20 line as a prelude to New York Fashion Week in January.
-Described by Sophie as “college dorms, whore moms and cowboys”, the collection was a natural progression of her bold sensibilities.
+Described by Sophie as “a throwback to adolescence, college dorms and country cowboys”, the collection was a natural progression of her bold sensibilities.

 In 2018, Sophie’s name appeared on one of those coveted Forbes 30 under 30 lists, yet it somehow feels she’s not paying too much attention to that sort of thing.
 Instead, she’s looking forward to expanding her business globally, with plans including opening a studio and store in LA, where she previously worked with Bernhard Willhelm.
 Until then, you can shop her lewd lewks via her internet 1.0-esque website, which also presents a photo diary snapshotting the lives of Hardeman’s hardcore fans – exposed bum cracks and all.